croct-tech/plug-js/docs/session.md

 This method creates a patch to apply changes to the session.

+Notice that patches are atomic, meaning that either all operations are applied, or none are.

 ### Signature

 The `edit` method has the following signature: